sl4m/gnu_smalltalk_koans/README.markdown

 GNU Smalltalk versions `3.2.2` or higher should work on Mac OS X and Linux.
 I have written these koans on `3.2.2`, Mac OS X 10.6.

+Note: I am certain that `3.0.x` does not work and it will complain about not understanding `#asString`.

 Support for Windows is on its way (once I figure out how to build it successfully).

 ### Installing GNU Smalltalk on Mac OS X